commonality/readme-inspector/docs/project/DEVELOPERS.md

 > ⌦ This will give you a chance to deal with conflicts on your machine while rebasing(later) rather than creating a Pull Request that contains conflicts.

-### 6.2.6.
-Update your topic branch with the latest changes from `master` by interactive rebase.
+### 6.8.6.
+Update your topic branch with the latest changes from `master` by interactive rebase

 ```sh
 git checkout <branchname>